takase/takase.github.io/index.md

 ## Awards
+* The 29th Annual Meeting of The Association for Natural Language Processing Special Committee Award (2023).
 * The Association for Natural Language Processing Best paper award (first place) (2022).
 * The 28th Annual Meeting of The Association for Natural Language Processing Special Committee Award (2022).
 * The 28th Annual Meeting of the Association for Natural Language Processing Best Paper Award (2022).